7:00AM to 5:00PM

 Problems with the supply line delivering water to the toilet can impede flush pressure.
 A worn fill valve inside the tank may not allow rapid enough water flow.
 Partially kinked or blocked supply lines or pipes leading to the toilet can restrict water delivery.
 Low home water pressure overall has the same effect.

 The flush valve at the bottom of the toilet tank lifts to release water into the bowl for flushing.
-Mineral buildup, corrosion, and age can cause this valve to weaken and not seal properly between flushes.
+The mineral build-up, corrosion, and age can cause this valve to weaken and not seal appropriately between flushes.
 This leads to smaller water releases and less siphon effect during flushes.

 Several common clogs can disrupt water flow and reduce flush pressure in a toilet: